La Mon restaurant bombing

-The La Mon restaurant bombing was an incendiary bomb attack by the Provisional Irish Republican Army (IRA) on 17 February 1978 and has been described as one of the worst atrocities of the Troubles.
-It took place at the La Mon House hotel and restaurant in Comber, County Down, which is near Belfast.
+On 17 February 1978, the Provisional IRA's Belfast Brigade left a large incendiary bomb outside the La Mon House hotel and restaurant in Comber, County Down, near Belfast.
+The attack, commonly known as the La Mon restaurant bombing, has been described as one of the worst atrocities of the Troubles.

-The IRA left a large incendiary bomb, containing a napalm-like substance, outside one of the restaurant's windows.
-There were 450 diners, hotel staff and guests inside the building.
-The IRA said that they tried to send a warning from a public telephone, but were unable to do so until nine minutes before the bomb detonated.
+The bomb, containing a napalm-like substance, was left outside one of the restaurant's windows.
+At the time of the attack, 450 diners, hotel staff, and guests were inside of the building.
+The IRA stated they tried to send a warning from a public telephone, but were unable to do so until nine minutes before the bomb detonated.
 The blast created a fireball, killing 12 people and injuring 30 more, many of whom were severely burnt.
 Many of the injured were treated in the Ulster Hospital in nearby Dundonald.

 A Belfast native, Robert Murphy, received twelve life sentences in 1981 for the manslaughter of those who were killed.
 Murphy was freed from prison on licence in 1995.

 Bombing

+The bomb

+On 17 February 1978, an IRA active service unit planted an incendiary bomb attached to petrol-filled canisters on meat hooks outside the window of the Peacock Room in the restaurant of the La Mon House Hotel, located at Comber, County Down, about 6 mi southeast of central Belfast.

+The device was of a type mass-produced clandestinely in the Republic of Ireland (see Provisional IRA in the Republic of Ireland), colloquially referred to as "box bombs".
+A small blast bomb attached to four large petrol canisters, each filled with a homemade napalm-like substance of petrol and sugar.
+The mixture was designed to stick to whatever it hit and cause severe burn injuries.
+According to a retired RUC Detective Superintendent, these devices had already been used by the IRA in more than one hundred attacks on commercial buildings before the La Mon attack.

 Warnings

-On 17 February 1978, an IRA unit planted an incendiary bomb attached to petrol-filled canisters on meat hooks outside the window of the Peacock Room in the restaurant of the La Mon House Hotel, located at Comber, County Down, about 6 mi southeast of central Belfast.
 After planting the bomb, the IRA members tried to send a warning from the nearest public telephone, but found that it had been vandalised.
 On their way to another telephone, they were further delayed when forced to stop at an Ulster Defence Regiment (UDR) checkpoint.

 By the time they were able to send the warning, only nine minutes remained before the bomb exploded at 21:00.
 The Royal Ulster Constabulary (RUC) base at Newtownards had received two further telephone warnings at 20:57 and 21:04.
 By the time the latter call came in, it was too late.
 When an officer telephoned the restaurant to issue the warning he was told "For God's sake, get out here – a bomb has exploded!"
 It has been stated that the IRA were targeting RUC officers they believed were meeting in the restaurant that night, but had got the wrong date and that the meeting of RUC officers had taken place exactly a week before.